samullen/samullen.github.io/_posts/articles/2019-10-20-understanding-elixirs-broadway.md

 single processor can be defined.
 Unlike the producers section, however, we merely assign options to the `:default` atom.
 Broadway matches the `:default` atom against the `handle_message/3` function below.
-As in the `:producers` options, we set stages to define the number of processes used to retrieve data from the producer.
-The default value is `System.schedulers_online() * 2` – that's 16 processes on my machine.
+As in the `:producers` options, we set concurrency to define the number of processes used to retrieve data from the producer.
+The default value is `System.schedulers_online() * 2` (that's 16 processes on my machine.)

 The last thing in our module is the `handle_message/3` function (i.e.  the processor).
 "This is the place to do any kind of processing with the incoming